boderg/boderg/README.md

 I love tech (who doesn't?) and I guess I wouldn't be here if I didn't.

-I am forging a career change from the retail automotive rental sector into software and web development.
+I am forging a career change from the retail and automotive rental sector into software and web development.

 I have always enjoyed learning and undertaking this challenge is something I have wanted to do for a while.